accesscode-2-1/unit-4/lessons/7_CoreJava.md

 The contents of an initializer block are consider part of _each_ constructor.

-> **Exercise:** Figure out when initiazer block contents are executed relative to constructor bodies.
+> :dart: **Exercise:** Figure out when initiazer block contents are executed relative to constructor bodies.
 What if there are multiple initializer blocks?

 <div></div>

-> **Hint:** Most Java developers don't use initializer blocks much.
+> :star: **Hint:** Most Java developers don't use initializer blocks much.
 However, they can be useful to separate out code that is common to all constructors that doesn't refer to constructor parameters.

 ## Static fields